 If you will be enrolled in a Medicare HMO plan, you will need to obtain referrals before you will be able to see the specialists in your network.
 However, you do not need referrals to see specialists with the best Medicare PPO plan.
 You will be able to see specialists when you need to, but your insurance company will charge you more if you go outside of your network.
 Referrals are not necessary when you have a PFFS Medicare plan.

-Medicare Supplement policies are also called “Medigap policies,” and they provide you with supplemental coverage for your Original Medicare insurance.
+Medicare Supplement policies are also called “Medigap policies,” providing supplemental coverage for your Original Medicare insurance.
 The best time to purchase Medigap policies is during the Medigap open enrollment period.
-It begins the month that you turn 65 and become enrolled in Medicare Part A and Part B, and it lasts for six months.
+It begins the month you turn 65 and become enrolled in Medicare Part A and Part B, and it lasts for six months.

-If you will need to be covered for prescription drugs, the best Medicare plans for your personal situation will not be any of the Medigap policies.
+If you need to be covered for prescription drugs, the best Medicare plans for your situation will not be any of the Medigap policies.
 That is because none of the Medigap policies include prescription drug benefits.
 In this situation, you will need to look into Medicare Advantage plans instead of Medigap plans.
-If you obtain one of these policies from an HMO, it is likely that the plan will offer prescription drug benefits.
+The plan will likely offer prescription drug benefits if you obtain one of these policies from an HMO.

 You may choose to purchase a Private Fee-for-Service Medicare plan, and if you do, you may be able to select one that pays for prescription drugs.
-If a Special Needs Plan is for you, the policy will include prescription drug coverage.
+The policy will include prescription drug coverage if a Special Needs Plan is for you.

-In the event that the best Medicare plan for you are policies offered by a PPO, you may choose a policy that provides you with prescription drug coverage.
-If you purchase a policy in a PPO and it does not pay for prescription drugs, you will not be able to purchase a Medicare Part D policy.
+If the best Medicare plan for you are policies offered by a PPO, you may choose a policy that provides you with prescription drug coverage.
+However, if you purchase a policy in a PPO that does not pay for prescription drugs, you will not be able to purchase a Medicare Part D policy.

-If you are 65 years of age, have a disability or have been diagnosed with End-Stage Renal Disease, you are eligible to compare some of the best Medicare plans in your state.
+If you are 65 years of age, have a disability, or have been diagnosed with End-Stage Renal Disease, you are eligible to compare some of the best Medicare plans in your state.
 If you are also living on a fixed income, you may be eligible to apply for Medicaid, which is free.
 The eligibility requirements are different for every state, but you may visit the link below to learn whether you are eligible or not.
-If so, Medicaid will help pay all or some of the portion that your Original Medicare insurance does not pay for.
+If so, Medicaid will help pay all or some of the portion your Original Medicare insurance does not cover.

-If you do not qualify for Medicaid, you may purchase the best Medicare Advantage plan for your personal situation from a Medicare insurance company.
-For some, this is a better option than having Medicare Parts A and B, even with Medicare Supplement insurance.
-These may be more cost-effective for you because different private insurance companies will offer you different rates.
-The only way to understand which is the best Medicare plan for you is to ask several insurance companies to quote you their rates so that you can compare them.
+If you do not qualify for Medicaid, you may purchase the best Medicare Advantage plan for your situation from a Medicare insurance company.
+This is a better option for some than having Medicare Parts A and B, even with Medicare Supplement insurance.
+In addition, these may be more cost-effective for you because different private insurance companies will offer you different rates.
+The only way to understand the best Medicare plan for you is to ask several insurance companies to quote you their rates so you can compare them.
 After all, there are many plan options.
-When you compare rates, you will see that some insurance companies will quote you high rates, but other insurance companies will quote much lower rates.
-The trick is to make sure that you compare similar benefits so that you can choose the best plan with the lowest rates.
+When comparing rates, you will see that some insurance companies will quote you high rates, but others will quote much lower rates.
+The trick is to make sure that you compare similar benefits to choose the best plan with the lowest rates.

-When you compare the best Medicare plans for your own personal situation, you will need to make sure that you ask how much the following will be under each Medicare plan.
-Obviously, you’ll want to look for a plan that can help you reduce your out-of-pocket costs as much as possible.
+When you compare the best Medicare plans for your situation, you will need to make sure that you ask how much the following will be under each Medicare plan.
+You’ll want to look for a plan that can help you reduce your out-of-pocket costs as much as possible.